Does Makeup Help with Self-esteem When You Have Acne?

 The Science

-A paper published in the International Journal of Women's Dermatology in 2017 analyzed 13 studies looking at self-confidence in acne patients.
-The researchers concluded that acne damages the self-image of people in all age groups, especially in women and people suffering from severe acne.
+A paper published in the International Journal of Women’s Dermatology in 2017 analyzed 13 studies looking at self-confidence in acne patients.
+The researchers concluded that acne lowers the self-image of people in all age groups, especially in women and people suffering from severe acne.

 The study authors wrote, "Our research included data from 13 studies conducted in 11 countries…[Acne] affects quality of life and self-esteem across all age groups and cultures."1

-Two other recent studies have also found that acne can lower self-esteem, particularly in teenagers.2,3 Not only that, but teen acne can lead to teasing and bullying, causing further psychological damage.3
+Not only that, but teen acne can lead to teasing and bullying, causing further psychological damage.3

 Expand to read details of studies